Lightworks

-Lightworks is a non-linear editing system (NLE) for editing and mastering digital video.
-It was an early developer of computer-based non-linear editing systems, and has been in development since 1989.
-Lightworks won a 2017 EMMY Award for being one of the first to create digital nonlinear editing software.
+Lightworks is a freemium non-linear editing system (NLE) for editing and mastering digital video.
+It was an early developer of computer-based non-linear editing systems, and has been in development since 1998.
 The development of an open-source version was announced on April 11, 2010.
 However, no source code of the program has been released.
-In July 2020, a Lightworks product manager confirmed that they "Still hope to announce something in the future" about Lightworks' open source development.
+In July 2020, a Lightworks product manager confirmed that they "still hope to announce something in the future" about Lightworks' open source development.

 Features

 The free version comes with a limited number of features: